jknight/macos-keep-windows-app-fullscreen-restrict-mouse/README.md

 <img width="770" alt="image" src="https://github.com/user-attachments/assets/7f739930-347c-4f66-9083-c397729a8ef0" />

+I'm not sure if the 60px restiction with the 65px bump on the top will work for all resolutions but it works well on a Macbook 15".
+Tweak the numbers as desired for your setup.

 You might have to add Terminal to your MacOS accessibilty settings (I'm using Alacrity but it's the same)

 <img width="522" alt="image" src="https://github.com/user-attachments/assets/83a06f8e-ea23-45c3-bda3-153650cf9008" />